Sourcing Disclosure: Licensed Bangladesh Global Sourcing Specialist facilitating global access under Named Patient Regulations.

 Capivast (Capivasertib) 200 mg Tablets | Advanced Breast Cancer Therapy in AKT Mutation

-Clinical Trials: HR-positive, HER2-negative advanced breast cancer harboring PIK3CA/AKT1/PTEN alterations
+- Used for: Adult patients with HR-positive, HER2-negative advanced breast cancer harboring PIK3CA/AKT1/PTEN alterations.

 What exactly is this medication for?